google/blockly-samples/plugins/strict-connection-checker/README.md

 ## API

-This plugin exports a class, `StrictTypeChecker`, and registers it as a connection checker with Blockly.
+This plugin exports a class, `StrictConnectionChecker`, and registers it as a connection checker with Blockly.
 You should not need to instantiate it directly.

 ## License
 Apache 2.0